 - 1. Information Giving: Includes advice and consultation about registration, course offerings, degree programs, graduation requirements, academic policies and procedures, as well as administrative dates and deadlines. - 2.
 Program Planning: Includes advice and consultation on semester-by-semester program planning, graduation planning, selection of specific courses, the registration process, and schedule adjustments. - 3.
-Student Referral: The Advising Center recognizes that advisors cannot meet all student needs, but that specialized campus services are available for consultation, such as the Academic Success Center, Writing Center, Career Services, Counseling Center, Student Development, and Student Financial Services.
+Student Referral: The Advising Center recognizes that advisors cannot meet all student needs, but that specialized campus services are available for consultation, such as the Academic Success Center, Writing Center, Career Services, Counseling Center, Student Development, and Student Financial Services. - 4.
+Semester Registration: Students are given priority for course registration based on the number of credits completed (i.e., class standing) for each semester at Simpson.
+Veterans are given preferred status and access to registration scheduling.

 Every student enrolled at Simpson University is assigned to an advisor.
-Advising responsibilities are shared between staff academic advisors in the Advising Center and faculty advisors.
 Staff academic advisors are responsible for advising students with fewer than 24 credits, undeclared students, students on academic status (p.
-49), and students in need of supplemental advising.
-Students with 24 or more college credits are assigned to a faculty advisor within their major
+56), and students in need of supplemental advising.
+Students with 24 or more college credits are assigned to a faculty advisor within their major.